Absolute continuity of Wasserstein barycenters on manifolds with a lower Ricci curvature bound: Hessian equality for Wasserstein barycenters

 \end{thm}

-\begin{rmk} Aleksandrov actually proved a stronger statement on the differentiability almost everywhere of the subdifferential $\partial f$ of $f$ as a multivalued map. \end{rmk}
+\begin{rmk} In the literature, the weak second-order regularity in Alexandrov's theorem is expressed in different formulations, including the one that differentiates super-gradients of semi-concave functions \cite[Theorem D.2.1, Theorem D.2.2]{niculescu2018convex}.
+Their equivalence to (\ref{equa:Alexandrov_theorem_Taylor_expansion}) is proven in \cite[Theorem 14.25]{villani2009optimal}.
+Compared to these equivalent formulations, our \Cref{thm:Alexandrov-theorem} further requires $x$ to be a density point of $A$ for the existence of $\operatorname{ap} \di_x \nabla^E f$.
+However, under our assumption that $U$ is an open set, the condition $\Leb^m (U \setminus A) = 0$ implies that every point of $A$ is a density point. \end{rmk}

-In order to get a similar result in the Riemannian setting, we provide a brief reminder on Riemannian Hessian.
-Thanks to the Riemannian metric, the Hessian of a $\mathcal{C}^2$ function at a point $x \in M $ can either be seen as a self-adjoint linear map from $T_x M$ to itself or as a symmetric bilinear form on $T_xM \times T_x M$.
-The identification of the two Hessians is made by duality through the Riemannian metric at $x$.
-While we shall adopt the former point of view in the rest of the paper, we shall however use the latter one in the next two paragraphs.
-This is due to the fact that the expression of the Hessian of a function read in a chart is simpler for that choice.
+To extend our results to the Riemannian setting, we provide a concise review of the Riemannian Hessian.
+For a $\mathcal{C}^2$ function defined on a Riemannian manifold $(M, \matheuvm{g})$, the Hessian at a point $x \in M$ can be interpreted either as a self-adjoint linear map from the tangent space $T_xM$ to itself or as a symmetric bilinear form on $T_xM \times T_xM$.
+These two interpretations are related by duality through the Riemannian metric $\matheuvm{g}$ at $x$ \cite[Proposition 2.2.6]{petersen2016riemannian}.
+While we shall primarily adopt the linear map perspective in the subsequent sections, we shall utilize the bilinear form viewpoint in the following two paragraphs.
+This choice is motivated by the fact that the chart-based expression of the Hessian is simpler when viewed as a bilinear form.